Euclidean group

 In mathematics, a Euclidean group is the group of (Euclidean) isometries of a Euclidean space $\mathbb{E}^n$; that is, the transformations of that space that preserve the Euclidean distance between any two points (also called Euclidean transformations).
-The group depends only on the dimension n of the space, and is commonly denoted E(n) or ISO(n).
+The group depends only on the dimension n of the space, and is commonly denoted E(n) or ISO(n), for inhomogeneous special orthogonal group.